 The first cleaning product I made is toothpaste.
 I am trying different recipes, so I don’t have a final verdict about it yet, but I’ll write about it once I know.
-I add the peppermint oil to it, which smells good.
+I add peppermint oil to it, which smells good.

-Essential oils can also be used in shampoo, soap and creams, so there is a lot on my to-do list. 🙂
+Essential oils can also be used in shampoo, soap, and creams, so there is a lot on my to-do list. 🙂

 Your body deserves the best

 As essential oils are on the rise in popularity, a lot of junk is also hitting the market.
 Choose a quality brand.
-If you are not sure which one that should be, write me an email or book a coffee chat with me.
+If you are not sure which one that should be, write me an email to book a coffee chat with me.